thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 As you progress through the Nanodegree program, you will track this knowledge, status, and goals.
 You will update the document to reflect your new skills.
 This will serve not only to show what you have learned, but also as a source for inspiration for changes that you can bring to your organization using DevOps tools, techniques, and practices.

-It's OK if you don't know answers to some of these questions right away.
+It's okay if you don't know answers to some of these questions right away.
 You will revisit it and fill in the details later.
 Every time you add to the document, **put in the date** so that you have a record of how your answers change over time.

 Your project has two parts: first, a series of short, open-ended brief questions you must answer to provide an overview or snapshot of your organization; second, a set of quantitative ratings you provide about the effectiveness of collaborative processes within your organization.
 Here are the questions.